runceel/DirectLineClient/README.md

 ## Create a bot

 - SignIn to Azure portal
-- Create a Web Apps and a Bot Channels Registrations
+- Create a Web Apps and a Bot Channels Registration
+- Add DirectLine channel to the Bot Channels Registration, and copy the key.
 - Create a DirectBot.bot file to the Chatbot.Server project
 - Edit it like following: